rpellerin/dotfiles/README.md

 10. Make sure nothing happens when you close the lid (in both plugged mode or battery mode): no sleep mode, no turning off.

 11. [Finally, you might want to protect your privacy even further](http://blog.romainpellerin.eu/yes-privacy-matters.html) (read the section "Further Reading").
+Also read [this](https://spreadprivacy.com/linux-privacy-tips/).

 ## Optional stuff